Malola2015/planningCourse/assignments/pathplanning/PRA2.md

 4. Which heuristic is used by default?
 If needed, use the path-planning visualizer in https://qiao.github.io/PathFinding.js/visual/ to reconstruct the scenario and observe the node expansion using different algorithms.

-5. Implement the Manhattan and Euclidean heuristics for A*/Theta*.
-Both functions take the initial and final points as tuples (X, Y) and must return a float with the heuristic value.
+5. Implement the Euclidean, Manhattan and Octile heuristics for A*/Theta*.
+These functions take the initial and final points as tuples (X, Y) and must return a float with the heuristic value.

 6. Run the 3 algorithms and compare the results, changing when appropriate the heuristic.

-7. Optionally, you can define other heuristics such as the octal distance.

 ### Integration